David L. MacAdam

 David L. MacAdam © Eastman Kodak Company, courtesy of AIP Emilio Segrè Visual Archives, Physics Today Collection

-1962 OSA President David Lewis MacAdam was born in Philadelphia, PA, USA, on 1 July 1910.
+1962 OSA President David Lewis MacAdam was born in Philadelphia, Pennsylvania, USA, on 1 July 1910.
 He received a B.S. from Lehigh University in 1932 and a Ph.D. from the Massachusetts Institute of Technology (MIT) in 1936.
-He joined the Bartol Research Laboratory in 1932, and was a teaching fellow at MIT, while working on his doctorate.
-In 1936 he joined Eastman Kodak’s research laboratory.
+He joined the Bartol Research Laboratory in 1932, and was a teaching fellow at MIT while working on his doctorate.
+In 1936, he joined Eastman Kodak’s research laboratory.
 His specialty was color measurement and applications to color photography and television.
 He was a U.S. expert on colorimetry for the International Commission on Illumination in 1968.

 MacAdam retired from Kodak in 1975 and for the next 20 years was a professor in the Institute of Optics at the University of Rochester.

-He received OSA’s Adolph Lomb Medal and AIP’s Newton Medal.
+He received OSA’s Adolph Lomb Medal, the Frederick Ives/Jarus Quinn Award, and AIP’s Newton Medal.
 He was the Mattiello Memorial Lecturer of the Federation of Societies for Paint Technology, Hurter and Driffield Memorial Lecturer, and Royal Photographic Society, London Lecturer.
-He was also an OSA fellow.
+He was also an OSA Fellow.

 David L. MacAdam died on 9 March 1998.